 Unfortunately, current funding to prevent wildlife from becoming endangered is just a drop in the bucket and varies from year to year depending on the whims of Congress.
 For every success, there are dozens of more species waiting in the wings.

-The Recovering America’s Wildlife Act (HR 4647) would fix this situation and permanently increase funding to prevent wildlife from becoming endangered to the tune of $1.3 billion/year.
-The funds would not cost taxpayers, because they would instead come from existing federal oil and gas lease revenue.
+The Recovering America’s Wildlife Act would fix this situation and permanently increase funding to prevent wildlife from becoming endangered to the tune of $1.4 billion/year.

 The Recovering America’s Wildlife Act is modeled after the Pittman-Robertson Wildlife Restoration Act and Dingell-Johnson Sportfish Restoration Act.
 These programs dedicate revenue from excise taxes on firearms, ammunition, archery equipment and fishing tackle to state fish and wildlife agencies.
 Pittman-Robertson and Dingell-Johnson have been wildly successful over the last 80 years, reinvesting the taxes paid by hunters and anglers into managing game and fish species, sustaining our hunting and fishing heritage in Montana and nationwide.
 The Recovering America’s Wildlife Act would extend this model to the hundreds of species that aren’t hunted or fished.

-When passed, the Recovering America’s Wildlife Act will mean more than $29 million annually for FWP.
+When passed, the Recovering America’s Wildlife Act will mean about $30 million in new funding every year for FWP.
 This funding would mean FWP could do more to protect habitat, collect scientific data, and conserve species on public and private lands.
 By conserving wildlife before they become imperiled, this new funding would save taxpayers funds and hopefully reduce conflicts over the federal Endangered Species Act.